 The Peeblesshire Archaeological Society has been especially active in the western parts of the Scottish Borders, being established in 1994 to stimulate public interest in the history and archaeology of Tweeddale; encourage the preservation of features of general historic and archaeological interest; fieldwork recording, meetings and publications.
 A series of landscape scale (on the Manor Valley see Cowie 2000), specific monument type surveys, promotion and conservation (such as long cist burials and Adam and Eve stone at Lyne) and excavations (such as Shootinglee) have been and continue to be undertaken by the group.

-Community excavations and heritage projects have been undertaken in recent years in a number of areas, including the Waggonway 1722 project, Ancrum Heritage Project and the Whiteadder landscape project.
+Community excavations and heritage projects have been undertaken in recent years in a number of areas, including the 1722 Waggonway project in Cockenzie, Ancrum Heritage Project, the Siege of Haddington Research Group and the Whiteadder landscape project.
 There are cross-border projects such as the Flodden 500 project which was undertaken in connection with the 500th anniversary of the battle in 2013 (Miller et al. 2016).
 Some of the more recent archaeological societies and their activities also span the national border with the Border Archaeological Society (established 1997) and the Till Valley Archaeological Society (established 2013).
 The Biggar Archaeological Group and the Eskdale and Liddesdale Archaeological Society cross the western border of the Scottish Borders, and are amongst others more engaged in local history work, with their own lecture programmes, excursions and varied fieldwork in their local areas.
 A range of fieldwork types and activities have been carried out by these groups, which have included fieldwalking and metal-detecting, geophysical surveys, historic building and recording projects as well as selective excavations.

 Some of these groups are affiliated to larger groups and organisations, such as Archaeology Scotland (formerly the Council for Scottish Archaeology) and the British Association for Local History, but not all.

-An estimate is somewhere between 50 and 60 history, heritage and archaeology local societies and groups with Scottish Borders locations or interests that have been identified, though their current status, numbers of members and levels of activity (particularly fieldwork) of these groups is unknown.
-However, a number of local societies and groups are developing their own hyper-local research frameworks (for example 12 Towers of Rule and Trimontium Trust in the Scottish Borders) with a variety of engagement with the local authority archaeologists.
+An estimate of about 90 local heritage groups and archaeology societies are based in the SESARF region.
+A number of local societies and groups are developing their own hyper-local research frameworks (for example 12 Towers of Rule and Trimontium Trust in the Scottish Borders) with a variety of engagement with the local authority archaeologists.
 The University of Edinburgh hosts several seminar series during term time, with the First Millenia Studies Group bringing together researchers, academics, curatorial staff and commercial archaeologists who study or work on material dating between 1000 BC and AD 1000.
 Subject specific seminars from both the School of History, Archaeology and Classics and Edinburgh University Archaeology Society also run within term time.